albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

 Arrays on the other hand are covariant, which means that `Circle[]` is a subtype of `Shape[]`.
-Being so flexible, we have opened ourselves to new set os problems.
+Being so flexible, we have opened ourselves to new set of problems.
 While compiling, the above example fails at runtime with a `ArrayStoreException`, as shown next.

 ```bash
 Exception in thread "main" java.lang.ArrayStoreException: demo.Circle
 	at demo.App.main(App.java:9)
 ```

-[Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) talks about this in [Item 28: Prefer lists to arrays](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch5.xhtml#lev28), whereas the title suggests, it recommends lists over arrays as much as possible.
+[Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) talks about this in [Item 28: Prefer lists to arrays](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch5.xhtml#lev28), whereas the title suggests, it recommends lists over arrays as much as possible to avoid such problems.

-We can still achieve the same degree of flexibility with generics without having to pay the same price as arrays as we will see in [Covariance](#covariance), [Contravariance](#contravariance) and [Bi-variance](#bi-variance)
+Generics are not inflexible and we can still achieve the same degree of flexibility with generics without having to pay the same price as arrays as we will see in [Covariance](#covariance), [Contravariance](#contravariance) and [Bi-variance](#bi-variance)

 ## Covariance